cioran0/chuckfact/README.md

 6. Uses an imported toggle react component (code is about teamwork and using tools)
 7. Chuck Norris Facts
 8. Dark theme Color palette inspired largely by VS Code
-9. Is deployed using vercel cloud PaaS
+9. DEPRECATED Was deployed using vercel cloud PaaS
+10. Was redeployed from hosting after a registrar change

 So basically, shows I can do front end work.
 Also, and perhaps more importantly, I like Invasion USA and Delta Force II.
 A lot.